JupiterOne/graph-salesforce/docs/jupiterone.md

 ### In Salesforce

-1. First navigate to the Salesforce developer account creation page or go to this webpage https://developer.salesforce.com/signup (note this must be a developer account.
-The integration will not run if you create a generic salesforce account).
+1. First navigate to the Salesforce developer account creation page or go to this webpage https://developer.salesforce.com/signup.

-2. Once the relevant form information has been filled out, submitting the form will redirect the user to Salesforce to authorize the requested scopes.
+2. After the relevant form information has been filled out, submitting the form will redirect the user to Salesforce to authorize the requested scopes.

 3. Review the request, click "Allow", and then you will be redirected back to